Ola-UWO/Grace-Hopper/README.md

 Sprint 2 changes:

--Made all necessary screens as of this version of the app (some new features are in discussion)
+- Made all necessary screens as of this version of the app (some new features are in discussion)

--Added Shell navigation with a view model that allows pages to bind to a NavigateCommand and specify what page to navigate to 🤓
+- Added Shell navigation with a view model that allows pages to bind to a NavigateCommand and specify what page to navigate to 🤓

--Added a massive backend (Business logic + Database layers) to show database connectivity 👨🏽‍💻
+- Added a massive backend (Business logic + Database layers) to show database connectivity 👨🏽‍💻

--Made values displayed on screens bind to an observable collection to display data
+- Made values displayed on screens bind to an observable collection to display data